Venezuelan Political Conflict: Agreements, Elections, and International Pressures in 2023

 Photo:

-“So, we could say that Maduro, from a geopolitical point of view, continues to demonstrate that he is skillful and that he knows well that oil today continues to be a very important negotiating element for the United States,” insists Aguilar.
+“So, we might say that Maduro, from a geopolitical point of view, continues to demonstrate that he is skillful and that he knows well that oil today continues to be a very important negotiating element for the United States,” insists Aguilar.

 And precisely the analyst’s statement may be the reason for the secret meeting that Jorge Rodríguez, head of the ruling party, had in the dialogues with the opposition; and Juan González, White House advisor for hemisphere affairs.